camlinke/wordcount/part2.md

 1. Open your file in VIM

   ```
   $ vi $VIRTUAL_ENV/bin/postactivate
   ```

-2. Hit 'i' on your keyboard to insert text.
-Add the following line to your file:
+2. Press 'i' on your keyboard to insert text and add the following line to your file:

 ```
 export DATABASE_URL="postgresql://localhost/wordcount_dev"
 ```

-3. Now hit escape and type 'wq' and then enter to save and close vim.
+3. Now hit escape and type 'wq' and then enter to save and close VIM.

 4. Restart your environment: